 The Royal Colleges of Radiology (RCR) and Royal College of Obstetrics and Gynaecology (RCOG) currently advise women wanting to get pregnant, to obtain myomectomy for a large single or a small number of fibroids especially when they are subserosal or intramural.
 When they are small and submucosal or intracavity hysteroscopic myomectomy is preferable in experienced hands.
 UFE is probably now an acceptable alternative with large or particularly multiple fibroids and can be combined with myomectomy.

-There have now been over 100 successful pregnancies after UFE.
-There may be a slightly higher risk of miscarriage and Caesarean section, as with untreated fibroids.
+There have now been over 300 successful pregnancies after UFE.

 All private insurance companies now cover for UFE.
 MRI scans will usually be charged on top of the usually quoted figures.
-UFE is available at the Princess Grace Hospital in London.
+UFE is available by Dr Nigel Hacking at the Princess Grace and Wellington Hospitals in London.

 A number of institutions will now quote for overseas patients.
 Travel arrangements and full costs should be included wherever possible.
 To arrange an appointment with Dr Nigel Hacking please click here.